MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 While the Conversation User Interface (CUI) is upon us, at this point few developers have the expertise and tools needed to create new conversational experiences or enable existing applications and services with a conversational interface their users can enjoy.
 We have created the Bot Framework to make it easier for developers to build and connect great bots to users, wherever they converse, including on Microsoft's premier channels.

 ### What is the v4 SDK?
-Bot Builder v4 SDK builds on the feedback and learnings from the prior Bot Builder SDKs.
+Bot Framework v4 SDK builds on the feedback and learnings from the prior Bot Framework SDKs.
 It introduces the right levels of abstraction while enabling rich componentization of the bot building blocks.
 You can start with a simple bot and grow your bot in sophistication using a modular and extensible framework.
 You can find [FAQ](https://github.com/Microsoft/botbuilder-dotnet/wiki/FAQ) for the SDK on GitHub.

 ## Bot Framework SDK Version 3 Lifetime Support
 SDK V3 bots continue to run and be supported by Azure Bot Service.
 Since the release of Bot Framework SDK V4, as with other frameworks, we continue supporting SDK V3 with security, high priority bug fixes, and connector / protocol layer updates.
 Customers can expect v3 support to continue through 2019.